 Download PDF restriction software to restrict PDFs

-Restrict PDF access and use with Locklizard PDF DRM software
+Restrict PDF software – control document access and use with Locklizard PDF DRM

 Download PDF DRM software that uses US Government strength encryption and digital rights management (DRM) controls to restrict pdf access and control the use of PDF documents.
-Restrict printing by preventing printing or by controlling the number of prints, expire PDF documents after a period of time or number of views, instantly revoke access, stop copying, sharing and screen grabbing.
+Restrict pdf from printing or control the number of prints, expire PDF documents after a period of time or number of views, instantly revoke access, stop copying, sharing and screen grabbing.

-Safeguard PDF Security and Safeguard Enterprise PDF DRM enables you to apply PDF restrictions to restrict PDF access, restrict PDF printing and restrict PDF use.
+Safeguard PDF Security and Safeguard Enterprise PDF DRM enables you to apply PDF restrictions to restrict PDF access, restrict PDF editing, printing, copying and saving.
 You can restrict and control access to your PDF files in one simple step.
-And unlike Acrobat PDF restriction controls (permissions), Locklizard PDF restriction controls cannot be removed by password removal programs.
+And unlike Acrobat PDF restrictions (permissions), Locklizard PDF restrictions cannot be removed by password removal programs.

 Locklizard use US Gov strength encryption, licensing, and DRM controls to restrict and control access to your PDF files.
 We don’t use passwords, plugins or other insecure protection mechanisms, ensuring your PDFs remain safe regardless of where they reside.
 See our DRM technology.